IHE/ITI.mCSD/input/pagecontent/volume-1.md

 data source, the following conditions should be met by Care Services Update Suppliers who maintain content.

 1. Implementing jurisdictions may mandate terminologies for Organization Type, Service Type, Location Type, Location Status, Practitioner Type, Practitioner Status, Contact Point Type, Credential Type, Specialization Code, and language code.
 Care Services Update Suppliers would be configurable to use these terminologies, where mandated.
 In the case of a cross jurisdictional deployment, mapping between the terminology used by the various jurisdictions may need to be maintained.

 2. Implementing jurisdictions may mandate conventions regarding the types, components and formatting of Name, Address and Address Line elements.
 Care Services Update Suppliers would be configurable to use these formatting conventions, where mandated.

 3. Implementing jurisdictions may mandate the source of truth regarding Organization ID, Healthcare Service ID, Location ID and Practitioner ID.
 Care Services Update Suppliers would ensure that all cross-referenced IDs match corresponding resources in the jurisdictionally mandated sources of truth.

-For guidance on handling challenges regarding the representation of names across multiple languages and in different cultures, refer to the ITI TF-2a: 3.24.5.2.3.1.
+For guidance on handling challenges regarding the representation of names across multiple languages and in different cultures, refer to the [ITI TF-2: 3.24.5.2.3.1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-24.html#3.24.5.2.3.1).
 This section in the ITI Technical Framework describes the use of the language tag as documented in IETF RFC1766 and the HL7 XCN name data type.